sarit-picseal/picseal-legal/privacypolicy/index.md

 We use your information to:

-1. **Provide the Service**
-   - Run the app, process scans and enhancements, maintain your account.
-   - Legal basis (where applicable): performance of a contract.

-2. **Improve PicSeal and develop new features**
-   - Train and evaluate our scanning models using opt-in scanner photos.
-   - Understand which types of memories users are trying to preserve and design new algorithm steps.
-   - Legal basis: your **consent** (for training data) and our **legitimate interests** in improving the Service.

-3. **Analytics and usage insights**
-   - Measure feature usage, flows, and performance; prioritize product work and troubleshoot issues.
-   - Legal basis: legitimate interests.

-4. **Communicate with you**
+### a) Provide and operate PicSeal
+- Perform scans, enhancements, and features
+- Authenticate your account
+- Deliver results to your device

+### b) Improve PicSeal
+Scanner photos (only if you opt in) may be used to improve detection accuracy and the quality of our scanning algorithms.

+### c) Develop new features
+We use anonymized usage insights and, where applicable, opt-in scanner photos to research and evaluate improvements to the App.

+### d) Communicate with you
-   - Respond to support requests and notify you about important changes.
+- Respond to support inquiries
-   - Legal basis: performance of a contract; legitimate interests.

-5. **Safety, security, and legal compliance**
+- Send important updates about the Service

+### e) Safety & compliance
-   - Detect abuse or misuse and comply with legal obligations.
+- Detect prohibited content or misuse
-   - Legal basis: legal obligations; legitimate interests.
+- Comply with legal obligations
+- Enforce our Terms of Service

 ---

-## 4. When we share information
+## 4. Sharing your information

 We do not sell your personal information.

-We share information only with:
+We may share information with:

-### 4.1 Service providers (processors)
+### 4.1 Service providers

-We use trusted third parties to help us operate the Service:
+Trusted providers who help us operate the Service, including:

-- **Supabase** – authentication, database, and file storage.
+- Storage and hosting providers
-- **Roboflow** – dataset management, annotation, and ML model training for scanner images (opt-in only).
-- **Replicate** – AI service that performs photo enhancements.
-- **PostHog** – analytics platform for usage metrics.
-- **Apple / App Store / TestFlight** – distribution, in-app purchases, and crash reporting.
+- Analytics providers
+- Machine-learning infrastructure providers
+- Customer support and operational tools

-These providers act on our instructions and are bound by contracts to protect your data.
+These providers act under confidentiality obligations and process data only on our behalf.

 ### 4.2 Business transfers

-If PicSeal or substantially all of our assets are acquired, or we undergo a merger or reorganization, user data (including training datasets and trained models) may be transferred to the acquiring entity as part of the transaction.
-The new entity will continue to honor this Policy or provide you with notice of any changes.
+If Quokka LLC or PicSeal is sold, merged, or reorganized, your information—including scanner training datasets and derived models—may be transferred as part of that transaction.

-### 4.3 Legal requirements
+### 4.3 Legal or safety reasons

-We may disclose information if we believe it is reasonably necessary to:

-- Comply with applicable law or legal process
-- Protect the rights, property, or safety of our users, the public, or ourselves
-- Enforce our Terms of Service
+We may disclose information to comply with the law or protect rights, safety, and property.

 ---

-## 5. How long we keep your information
+## 5. Retention

 - **Scanner training photos (opt-in)**
-  - Kept in Supabase long enough to transfer to Roboflow.
-  - At Roboflow, used in our training datasets for as long as needed to develop and operate our models.
+  - Retained only as long as needed for training and evaluation.
-  - Once included in a dataset or trained model, these images are **not individually removable**, because they are no longer linked to specific users.
+  - Once incorporated into training datasets or models, they cannot be individually removed because they are no longer linked to specific users.

 - **Enhancement photos**
-  - Replicate: deleted after ~1 hour (per their defaults).
-  - Supabase: retained for up to **7 days** for processing and debugging, then deleted.
+  - Retained for up to **7 days** for processing and troubleshooting, then deleted.

-- **Account and contact info**
+- **Account & communications**
-  - Kept while your account is active or as needed to provide the Service and for a reasonable period afterward for record-keeping and legal obligations.
+  - Retained while your account is active or as required for legitimate business or legal reasons.

-- **Analytics data**
+- **Analytics**
-  - Retained in aggregated or pseudonymous form for as long as useful for understanding usage and improving the app.

-We may keep some information longer if required by law.
+  - May be retained in aggregated or de-identified form.

 ---

-## 6. Your choices and rights
+## 6. Your choices

-### 6.1 Training data consent & opt-out
+### 6.1 Scanner training (opt-in)

-- Participation in scanner training is **optional**.
-- You can toggle this setting in the App under **Settings → Help Improve PicSeal** (name may vary).
-  - When turned **off**, we stop uploading new scanner images for training.
+You can enable or disable scanner training any time in Settings.

-  - Turning it off does **not** remove images already integrated into training datasets or trained models, because we cannot reliably link those images back to your account.
+Turning it off stops new uploads but does not remove photos already incorporated into training datasets or models.

 ### 6.2 Access, correction, deletion

-Depending on your location, you may have legal rights to:
+Depending on your region, you may request:

-- Request access to personal information we hold about you
+- Access to personal information
-- Request correction of inaccurate information
+- Correction of inaccurate information
-- Request deletion of certain information
+- Deletion of certain information

-You can contact us at **contact@picsealapp.com** to make these requests.
-We may need to verify your identity.

-We will honor valid requests where required by law, subject to limitations—for example, we generally cannot delete:
+We may be unable to delete:
+- Photos already incorporated into de-identified training datasets
+- Machine-learning models derived from training data

-- Information we are legally required to keep
+- Information we are legally required to retain

-- Information already aggregated or anonymized
-- Scanner images already integrated into training datasets or models
+To make a request, contact us at: **contact@picsealapp.com**

 ---

-## 7. International data transfers
+## 7. International transfers

-Our service providers may process your information in countries other than where you live.
-Where required, we apply appropriate safeguards (such as standard contractual clauses) to protect your data.
+Your information may be processed in countries other than where you live.
+We use appropriate safeguards where required.

 ---

 ## 8. Children’s privacy

-PicSeal is **not directed to children under 18**, and we do not knowingly allow children to create accounts.
+PicSeal is **not directed to individuals under 18**.

-However, the photos you scan may depict children (e.g., family photos).
-By using the Service, you confirm that you are an adult and have the right to scan and upload those photos.
+Photos you scan may depict minors; by using PicSeal, you represent that you have the right to scan them.

-If you believe a child has provided us with personal information directly, please contact us and we will take appropriate steps.

 ---

 ## 9. Security

-We use reasonable technical and organizational measures to protect your information, including encryption in transit, restricted access to production systems, and the use of reputable infrastructure providers.
+We use reasonable technical and administrative safeguards to protect your information.

-No system can be 100% secure; we cannot guarantee absolute security.
+No method of data transmission or storage is completely secure.

 ---

 ## 10. Changes to this Policy

-We may update this Policy from time to time.
-We will update the “Last updated” date above and, where appropriate, notify you in-app or by other means.
+We may update this Policy occasionally.
+We will update the “Last updated” date and notify you where appropriate.

-Your continued use of PicSeal after changes become effective means you accept the updated Policy.

 ---

 ## 11. Contact

-If you have any questions or concerns about this Policy or our data practices, please contact us:

-- **Email:** contact@picsealapp.com
-- **Address:** [ADDRESS]
+For questions about this Privacy Policy, email:

+**contact@picsealapp.com**

+Or write to:

+**Quokka LLC**
+202 N Cedar Ave Ste 1
+Owatonna, MN 55060
+USA